dev-react009/fitTrack/README.md

 ## UI Design

-The UI is inspired by Strava with a focus on:
+The UI is inspired by modern design systems like Tailwindcss/Material Design with a focus on:

 - Clean, modern aesthetics
 - High readability and usability